warrenweb/publish-to-ghost/README.md

 -   Run `pnpm build`
 -   Copy `main.js` and `manifest.json` to `VaultFolder/.obsidian/plugins/send-to-ghost/` where `Vaultfolder` is the location of your Obsidian vault.

+## Change log
+2024-10-06: I created this fork for my Publish to Ghost plugin to help publish my Obsidian notes on a Ghost website as posts and pages.
+The previous plugins only allowed you to create blog posts from Obsidian notes, and not pages.

+This was forked [Obsidian Send to Ghost](https://github.com/Southpaw1496/obsidian-send-to-ghost) by [Southpaw1496](https://southpaw1496.me), which is still being maintained.

+That was forked from an earlier [obsidian-ghost-publish](https://github.com/jaynguyens/obsidian-ghost-publish) plugin by Jay Nguyen that is no longer available.

 ## Issues & Support

-If you find a bug, please submit an [issue](https://github.com/Southpaw1496/obsidian-send-to-ghost).
-Otherwise, please contact me via [my website](https://southpaw1496.me).
+If you find a bug, please submit an [issue](https://github.com/warrenweb/publish-to-ghost).
+Otherwise, please contact me via [WarrenWeb](https://blog.warrenweb.net/contact).

+For the earlier fork, Obsidian Send to Ghost, submit any bugs at [issue](https://github.com/Southpaw1496/obsidian-send-to-ghost), and please contact him via [my website](https://southpaw1496.me).